forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## Paths to Peace

 ### Security for Ukraine
-* General [security considerations for Europe and the world](#security-in-europe-and-the-world) apply also to the Ukraine as the largest country entirely within Europe.
+* General [security considerations for Europe and the world](#security-in-europe-and-the-world) apply also to Ukraine as the largest country entirely within Europe.
-* A strong technology and defense industry in the Ukraine by international cooperation and support.
+* A strong technology and defense industry in Ukraine by international cooperation and support.
-* A neutral status for the Ukraine combined with (legally binding) security guarantees (the guarantees from the Budapest memorandum have not been enough [clear]). // officially in discussion
+* A neutral status for Ukraine combined with (legally binding) security guarantees (the guarantees from the Budapest memorandum have not been enough [clear]). // officially in discussion